Life After Dave Ramsey’s Baby Step 7

 Let’s say we’ve maxed out our 401k plan because it has a favorable match and the investment options are solid.
 Now what?

 Next up would be to contribute the maximum contribution level to a Traditional IRA or Roth IRA.
-Total allowed IRA annual contributions are $6,000 if you’re under 50 and $7,000 if you’re over 50.
+Total allowed IRA annual contributions in 2024 are $7,000 if you’re under 50 and $8,000 if you’re over 50.

 Given our situation, I moved on to fully fund my Roth IRA.
 We were under the income limits and I developed a solid portfolio that is generating excellent returns with low fees.